Table of Contents

 There are many ways Tuk Tuk drivers can scam you, such as:

-Picture this: you’re on the way to the Grand Palace when someone strikes up a conversation and asks thoughtful questions about your trip.
-You tell them you’re headed to the Grand Palace and that’s where they tell you it’s closed for some reason.
+Picture this: you’re going to the Grand Palace when someone strikes up a conversation and asks thoughtful questions about your trip.
+You tell them you’re headed to the Grand Palace, and that’s where they tell you it’s closed for some reason.

-And the nightmare doesn’t end yet.
+And the nightmare hasn’t ended yet.
 The tuk-tuk driver charges a lot, and the destination you’re at will also extort a lot of money in the name of the entrance fee!

 Ideally, you should remain polite and decline such offers.
 If they try to hurl you in a taxi to take you there, be firm and walk away.